nigno17/ARM_lab/README.md

 gdb ./prodotto
 ```

-Please refer to this [tutorial](https://azeria-labs.com/debugging-with-gdb-introduction/) to learn how to use the basic function of gdb debugger
+Please refer to this [tutorial](https://azeria-labs.com/debugging-with-gdb-introduction/) to learn how to use the basic functions of gdb debugger

 ### Assembling and running ledon